localstack/localstack/README.md

 For pull requests, please stick to the following guidelines:

 * Add tests for any new features and bug fixes.
 Ideally, each PR should increase the test coverage.
-* Follow the existing code style (e.g., indents).
-A PEP8 code linting target is included in the Makefile.
+* Follow the existing code style.
+Run `make format` and `make lint` before checking in your code.
 * Put a reasonable amount of comments into the code.
 * Fork localstack on your GitHub user account, do your changes there and then create a PR against main localstack repository.
 * Separate unrelated changes into multiple pull requests.
-* 1 commit per PR: Please squash/rebase multiple commits into one single commit (to keep the history clean).

 Please note that by contributing any code or documentation to this repository (by raising pull requests, or otherwise) you explicitly agree to